-- If you think you might be interested in participating as a faculty mentor in the Summer Research Program, please have look at the SRP Faculty Info document, click here.
+- If you think you might be interested in participating as a faculty mentor in the Summer Research Program, please have look at our SRP Faculty Info.
 It describes how the program works, the role of the faculty mentor, and suggests some ways to encourage students to participate.

 - Help the student prepare for any oral presentation, e.g. "End of Summer" conference or the SCCUR or NCUR conferences (even “poster” presentations require students to be prepared with a descriptive narrative!).
-For helpful information on preparing a talk or poster or applying for funding to present at a conference, click here.
+You can find more information on preparing a talk or poster or applying for funding to present at a conference on our Presenting Your Research page.

 - Contact the URC if administrative problems arise.

 Occidental College Faculty members: If you have agreed to serve as a mentor, or are still considering it and wondering what might be expected of you, please visit the Occidental College Center for Teaching Excellence (CTE) Moodle Page and look at the resources posted under the "Undergraduate Research" heading.
 In particular, we suggest you look at the document entitled "Mentoring Undergraduate Research Faculty Guidebook," which was written by a Faculty Learning Committee.
 However there are a number of other links that we're sure you'll find useful, too!

 The URC has been designated the support office for Sponsored Research, including preparation of forms necessary to complete and submit proposals for outside support.
 Policies, forms, and information regarding Sponsored Research are available at www.oxy.edu/sro.